-The Panel is co-chaired by Dr. R. Rajaraman, Professor Emeritus, of Jawaharlal Nehru University, New Delhi, India and Professor Frank von Hippel of Princeton University.
-Its members include nuclear experts from eighteen countries: Brazil, Canada, China, France, Germany, India, Iran, Japan, the Netherlands, Mexico, Norway, Pakistan, South Korea, Russia, South Africa, Sweden, the United Kingdom, and the United States.
+The Panel has been co-chaired since 2015 by Professor Alexander Glaser and Dr. Zia Mian of Princeton University and Professor Tatsujiro Suzuki of Nagasaki University, Japan.
+Previously, it was co-chaired by Professor Jose Goldemberg of the University of Sao Paolo, Brazil (2006-2007), Dr. R. Rajaraman (2007-2014) Professor Emeritus, of Jawaharlal Nehru University, New Delhi, India, and Professor Frank von Hippel of Princeton University (2006-2014).
+Its members include nuclear experts from seventeen countries: Brazil, Canada, China, France, Germany, India, Iran, Japan, Mexico, Norway, Pakistan, South Korea, Russia, South Africa, Sweden, the United Kingdom, and the United States.
+This group of countries includes seven nuclear-weapon states and ten non-weapon states.
 This group of countries includes six nuclear-weapon states and twelve non-weapon states.
-Short biographies of the panel members may be found here.
+Brief biographies of the panel members may be found here.

 IPFM research and reports are shared with international organizations, national governments and nongovernmental groups.
 It has full panel meetings twice a year at capitals around the world in addition to specialist workshops.
 These meetings and workshops are often in conjunction with international conferences at which IPFM panels and experts make presentations.